Best Touring Kayak – Top-Rated Long-Distance Kayaks For 2022

 Perception Expression 11.5

-When looking at suitable candidates in the beginner touring category, it was a real toss up between this kayak and the Riot Kayaks Edge.
-The Edge is a great touring boat – but a few things make Perception’s Expression 11.5 stand out as a great beginner ‘yak for anyone looking for a sleek cross between a touring and recreational kayak.
+A few things make Perception’s Expression 11.5 stand out as a great beginner ‘yak for anyone looking for a sleek cross between a recreational and touring kayak.

-One, it’s easy on the wallet.
-Two, it’s pretty short and lightweight – for a touring kayak, anyway.
-And three, it has a stable and maneuverable design, with a roomy cockpit, a 25.75-inch beam, and the TruTrak adjustable skeg.
+And three, it has a stable and maneuverable design – with a roomy cockpit, a 25.75-inch beam, and the TruTrak adjustable skeg.
+While I’m at it, it actually tracks surprisingly well for a kayak of its size.

-The six-point adjustable seat with ergonomic padding adds to the comfort – and that’s always a plus.
+The six-point adjustable seat with ergonomic padding adds to the comfort – and that’s always a plus, especially on longer outings.
+However, due to the positioning of the backrest, I noticed that I couldn’t really use a spray skirt.

 Storage-wise, you’re getting a large rear hatch and front and rear on-deck bungee rigging, with a 250-pound capacity.
 I found it tricky to snap the hatch cover in place while on the move – but that’s a minor complaint.